 In some instances, demand and supply might no longer support continuation of the program of study.
 In this instance the LEA may consider a phased transition of the POS for current students to complete their studies, or they may plan to significantly revise the POS to target areas of high need and growth that are not currently reflected in the career cluster.
-For technical assistance, please contact the CTE & STEM policy advisor (see Appendix B).
+For technical assistance, please contact DDOE's CTE & STEM Education Associates (see Appendix B).